NeoktaLabs/ppopgi-project/docs/Design Document/DesignDocument.md

 - **Purpose:** Recover accidental user transfers or dust without touching game funds or user refunds.

 ### Rescue Registration (Admin)

-If a lottery was deployed but registry registration failed:

-1. Locate `RegistrationFailed` event on Deployer contract.
+- If `RegistrationFailed` event was observed:
+- Admin calls `SingleWinnerDeployer.rescueRegistration(lotteryAddr, creator)`.
-2. Verify lottery address is valid and owned by Safe.
+- Validates target lottery is owned by Safe and deployed by this contract.
-3. Safe calls `SingleWinnerDeployer.rescueRegistration(lotteryAddress, creatorAddress)`.
-4. Deployer validates:
-   - target is a contract
-   - target `deployer()` equals this deployer
-   - target `owner()` equals `safeOwner`
-5. Deployer registers the lottery and emits `RegistrationSucceeded`.
+- Manually adds the lottery to the Registry (fixes indexing failures).

 ---